A colonoscopy is important for individuals with a Spinal Cord Injury (SCI) in the early detection of colon cancer.

 Colonoscopy is one of many screenings for colorectal cancer.
 Based on your individual risk factors and your ability to detect changes in bowel movements and function, a colonoscopy may be recommended at age 50 or younger.
 The clean out process, or prep, can be messy and inconvenient but the benefits of early detection of cancer are worth it.
 It is important to develop a plan with your doctor and your caregivers.
 Planning ahead for the colonoscopy and the prep will make the process easier and safer for you and everyone involved.

 National Cancer Institute.
-(2011).
-Colon and rectal cancer.
-Downloaded from http://www.cancer.gov/cancertopics/wyntk/colon-and-rectal.
+Colorectal cancer.
+Downloaded from https://www.cancer.gov/types/colorectal.